Information about our organisation and websites

 - in the event that our business is sold or integrated with another business, your personal data may be disclosed to our advisers and any prospective purchaser's adviser and will be passed to the new owners of the business.

-Your personal data will be processed in or accessed from jurisdictions outside the European Economic Area ("EEA") namely by HKEX in Hong Kong, a country that does not have equivalent data protection laws to those in the EEA.
+Your personal data will be processed in or accessed from jurisdictions outside the United Kingdom including by HKEX in Hong Kong, a country that does not have equivalent data protection laws to those in the EEA.
 We will also transfer your personal data for the above-stated purposes to suppliers outside the EEA.

 When we transfer your data to HKEX, we make use of standard contractual data protection clauses, which have been approved by the European Commission.
 When we transfer your data to organisations outside the HKEX group (e.g. suppliers) we may use these clauses.
-We may also transfer your data to organisations in the US who participate in the EU-US Privacy Shield or which have corporate rules in place to protect your data, which have been approved by EU data protection authorities.
 For further information, including to obtain a copy of the documents used to protect your information, please contact us as described in the Privacy Support section below.
+We continue to monitor for updates in this area and may change our transfer mechanisms as appropriate.

 You have the right to ask us for a copy of your personal data; to correct, delete or restrict processing of your personal data; and to obtain the personal data you provide in a structured, machine readable format.